Did you know?

 This pass will get you into more than 2,000 federal recreation sites, including national monuments, wildlife refuges, historic sites, forests and Bureau of Land Management sites.
 However, it will not waive tour fees at places like Wind Cave National Park in South Dakota.

-Are you or a family member eligible for a special pass?
+Are you eligible for a special pass?

 - U.S. Military – A free annual pass is available to members of the U.S. military and their dependents.